Year 5/6

 Autumn 2 2025

-This half term has flown by!
-We have explored the world of the Ancient Greeks with our exciting topic: Who Let the Gods Out?
+In the second half of the Autumn term, we have explored the world of the Ancient Greeks with our exciting topic: Who Let the Gods Out?
 Children explored who the Ancient Greeks were, their amazing myths and legends, and how their ideas still shape our world today — from democracy to the Olympics!

 We kicked off the topic with a fun-filled immersion day, where pupils came to school in costume and took part in themed activities.
 As well as this, the children had the opportunity to explore historical artefacts to build their understanding of this time period.